 Trump attacks Marie Yovanovitch during impeachment hearing, says everywhere she went 'turned bad'

-President Trump blasted former U.S. Ambassador to Ukraine Marie Yovanovitch during her public testimony before the House Intelligence Committee on Friday, saying everywhere she went "turned bad."
+President Trump blasted former U.S. Ambassador to Ukraine Marie Yovanovitch during her public testimony before the House Intelligence Committee on Friday, saying everywhere she went as a diplomat "turned bad."

+House Intelligence Chairman Adam Schiff, D-Calif., read the tweet to Yovanovitch during the hearing and accused the president of "witness intimidation."

+But Stephanie Grisham, the White House press secretary, pushed back in a statement Friday: "The tweet was not witness intimidation, it was simply the President’s opinion, which he is entitled to.
+This is not a trial, it is a partisan political process - or to put it more accurately, a totally illegitimate, charade stacked against the President."

 Yovanovitch appeared before the committee on the second day of the Democrats' impeachment inquiry.